An Experiment with Time: Literary influence

 The popularity of An Experiment with Time was reflected in the many authors who subsequently referenced him and his ideas in literary works of fiction.
 He "undoubtedly helped to form something of the imaginative climate of those [interwar] years".
-One of the first and most significant writers was J. B. Priestley, who based three of his "Time plays" around them: Time and the Conways, Dangerous Corner, and An Inspector Calls.
+One of the first and most significant writers was J. B. Priestley, who used Dunne's ideas in three of his "Time plays": Time and the Conways, Dangerous Corner, and An Inspector Calls.

 Dunne's theory strongly influenced the unfinished novels The Notion Club Papers by J. R. R. Tolkien and The Dark Tower by C. S. Lewis.
 Tolkien and Lewis were both members of the Inklings literary circle.
 Tolkien used Dunne's ideas about parallel time dimensions in developing the differing natures of time in The Lord of the Rings between "Lórien time" and time in the rest of Middle-earth.
 Lewis used the imagery of serialism in the afterlife he depicted at the end of The Last Battle, the closing tale in the Chronicles of Narnia.

-Other contemporary writers who used his ideas, whether as a narrative or literary device, included John Buchan (The Gap in the Curtain), James Hilton (Random Harvest), his old friend H. G. Wells (The Queer Story of Brownlow’s Newspaper and The Shape of Things to Come), Graham Greene (The Bear Fell Free) and Rumer Godden (A Fugue in Time).
-Literary figures less overtly influenced included T.S.
-Eliot, James Joyce and Flann O'Brien.
+Other important contemporary writers who used his ideas, whether as a narrative or literary device, included John Buchan (The Gap in the Curtain), James Hilton (Random Harvest), his old friend H. G. Wells (The Queer Story of Brownlow’s Newspaper and The Shape of Things to Come), Graham Greene (The Bear Fell Free) and Rumer Godden (A Fugue in Time).
+Literary figures less overtly influenced included T. S. Eliot, James Joyce and Flann O'Brien.

 Following Dunne's death in 1949, the popularity of his themes continued.
-Philippa Pearce's 1958 childhood fantasy Tom's Midnight Garden won the British literary Carnegie Medal.
+Philippa Pearce's 1958 childhood fantasy Tom's Midnight Garden makes use of Dunne's theory of time and won the British literary Carnegie Medal.
 The writer Vladimir Nabokov undertook his own dream experiment in 1964, following Dunne's instructions, and it strongly influenced his subsequent novels, especially Ada or Ardor: A Family Chronicle.

+In the 1970s, at least two novels featured Dunne's time travel technique: Jack Finney's Time and Again (1970), and Richard Matheson's Bid Time Return (1975).
+Matheson's novel formed the basis for the film Somewhere in Time (1980) starring Christopher Reeve.